 Temporary Plan Details

 These types of policies are normally purchased for periods of time between 30 days and one year.
 If you need coverage longer or for a defined time period, you may have to answer additional medical questions and possibly change to a different type of policy.
 Illnesses and accidents are always covered.
 But unlike more permanent options, dental, preventive and vision expenses are either subject to a deductible or not covered without a rider.
+As a result of recent legislative changes in 2017, plans can be issued for a maximum length of three months.
+Before coverage terminates, additional coverage can be offered, subject to medical underwriting.

 NOTE: You also may affect your eligibility for a HIPAA or COBRA plan by selecting a temporary contract.
 By not taking advantage of guarantee-issue options, you may be forfeiting valuable protection for pre-existing conditions.
 Also, international visitors and non US citizens may not qualify for this type of policy.
 Instead, a special worldwide universal policy may have to be purchased.